Our Approach

 Maximizing IRR

-- Private equity investors use IRR as a key performance metric when evaluating which funds to invest in.
+• Private equity investors use IRR as a key performance metric when evaluating which funds to invest in.
 As such, private equity firms are incentivized to maximize IRR.
-The easiest ways to do this are to minimize the purchase price, minimize the equity investment by maximizing leverage, and exiting the business quickly and at a higher valuation through a bump in operating performance or growth
+The easiest ways to do this are to minimize the purchase price, minimize the equity investment by maximizing leverage, and exit the business quickly and at a higher valuation through a bump in operating performance or growth

 Management